github-aws-runners/terraform-aws-github-runner/modules/orchestration-providers/scale-set/README.md

 1 ScaleSetController supervising N independent reconcilers
 ```

-Each reconciler still owns exactly one GitHub scale-set ID and one message session.
+Each reconciler still owns exactly one GitHub scale-set identity and one message session.
 Grouping only packs reconcilers into a shared task; it does not merge scale-set identity, session state, or compute-provider behavior.
 It does, however, intentionally union task IAM permissions and failure/deployment blast radius across all members of that controller group.

 This foundation adopts scale sets that were created elsewhere.
-It validates the supplied ID, expected name, and optional runner-group ID at runtime, but it does not create or delete the GitHub scale-set resource.
+It passes the configured name to the controller, which captures the scale-set and runner-group identifiers dynamically from GitHub; it does not create or delete the GitHub scale-set resource.
 The complete compute-provider contract must likewise come from its Terraform adapter; until that adapter and the public runner-config selection are wired, this internal module is not an end-to-end deployment interface.

-The normalized `(github.config_url, scale_set.id)` ownership tuple must be globally unique across all groups.
+The normalized `(github.config_url, scale_set.name)` ownership tuple must be globally unique across all groups.
 Duplicate detection normalizes URL case, one trailing slash, and an explicit default `:443` port, so equivalent spellings cannot accidentally deploy two services against one GitHub message session.
-Numeric scale-set IDs may repeat under different GitHub scopes.
+Scale-set names may repeat under different GitHub scopes.

 ## Grouping